The Guild of European Research-Intensive Universities

 During their traineeship, our Junior Policy Officers engage with the following responsibilities:

-- Monitoring and reporting of EU policy developments in research, education and innovation.
+- Monitoring and reporting of EU policy developments in research, education and innovation and producing weekly overviews of the EU institutions’ agendas.

-- Actively contributing to The Guild’s advocacy campaigns and communications functions (including the management of The Guild’s social media channels).
+- Actively contributing to The Guild’s advocacy campaigns and communications functions (including The Guild’s website, social media channels and the intranet), including proofreading texts.

 - Participating in the planning and organisation of internal and external events.